 01 — Intro.
 Radio Derb is on the air.
 This is your mellifluously genial host John Derbyshire with all the news that's fit to podcast.

 Before we begin, just a little housekeeping here.
 Numerous listeners were kind enough to email in to thank me for reviving the voice of the great Johnnie Ray.
 One listener, however, chid me for omitting a key portion of the song "Cry" in relation to John Boehner, so here is the missing phrase: [Clip: "It's only false emotion that you feel …"]

 And then, listeners have asked me what's become of my diligent research assistants Mandy, Candy, and Brandy, whose dulcet tones have not been heard recently on the show.
 Well, here's what happened.

-Naturally I could not refuse such a request from a world-historical figure like President Gurbanguly Berdymukhamedov; so I returned alone, leaving Mandy, Candy, and Brandy under the watchful protection of President Gurbanguly Berdymukhamedov at the Presidential Palace in Ashgabat.
+Naturally I could not refuse such a request from a world-historical figure like President Gurbanguly Berdymukhammedov; so I returned alone, leaving Mandy, Candy, and Brandy under the watchful protection of President Gurbanguly Berdymukhammedov at the Presidential Palace in Ashgabat.

 Bereft of their valuable and untiring support, I must try to maintain the high standards of news analysis you are used to here at Radio Derb, as I work here by myself, holding the fort [klaxon sound] …

 Oh, I'm sorry.
 Let me explain: Following last week's shooting in Arizona, Buckley Towers has a policy of not permitting any military allusions or metaphors.
 Should I accidentally utter any phrase with military connotations, an alarm goes off.
 See: "holding the fort" [klaxon].
 That's what happens.